data301-2021-summer2/project-group_4997/README.md

 ## Describe your topic/interest in about 150-200 words

-{Air quality has becoming becoming more and more of a pressing issue in recent years.
+{Air quality has been becoming more and more of a pressing issue in recent years.
 I had some personal experience with poor air quality in the past couple years as I took a year off school to travel.
 Some parts of China and Southeast Asia, specifically the philipinnes, had caught my interest in looking at air quality.
 So, I thought it would be interesting to study the data.}

 ## Describe your dataset in about 150-200 words